yasin-arafat-05/Mynotes/Academic3rD/softwareEng/03_software_requirement.md

+# `# Functional Requirements:`

 (`Funcitional Requrements: What দিয়ে প্রশ্ন করবো`)

-### Functional Requirements:
 These are features that describe **what the system should do**.
-They define specific tasks the software must perform for the users.
+They define the specific tasks or actions that the software must perform to meet users' needs.

 Examples:
-- **Search Function**: The system should allow users to search through invoices.
+- **Search Function**: The system should let users search through stored information, like a list of bills or orders.
-- **Email Reports**: Users should be able to email any report to management.
+- **Email Reports**: Users should be able to send reports to management or other team members by email.
-- **User Groups and Permissions**: The system should allow users to be organized into groups with different access rights.
+- **User Groups and Permissions**: The system should allow users to be grouped and given different levels of access.
+For example, some users can view all data, while others might only see part of it.
-- **Business Rules**: The software must follow the company’s rules and processes.
+- **Business Rules**: The software must follow the company's rules or procedures.
+For example, if a company only approves orders over $500, the system should enforce that rule.
-- **Backward Compatibility**: The software should work with older systems.
+- **Backward Compatibility**: The software should still work with older versions of tools or systems the company has been using.

+# `# Non-Functional Requirements:`

 (`Non-Funcitional Requrements: How দিয়ে প্রশ্ন করবো`)

-### Non-Functional Requirements
-These are requirements related to **how the system performs** rather than specific features.
-They focus on the system’s quality and performance.
+These are requirements about **how the system performs** rather than what it does.
+They focus on the system’s overall quality, speed, and security.

 Examples:
-- **Security**: The system should be protected from unauthorized access.
+- **Security**: The system should protect itself from unauthorized access, meaning only people with permission can use it.
-- **Logging**: The system should keep track of important actions for future reference.
+- **Logging**: The system should record important activities or changes, so that there’s a record of what happened for future reference.
-- **Storage**: The system should have enough space for data.
+- **Storage**: The system should have enough space to store all the data it needs, like files or records.
-- **Configuration**: Users should be able to easily configure system settings.
+- **Configuration**: Users should be able to easily change the system’s settings, like changing passwords or preferences.
-- **Performance**: The system should respond quickly and handle large amounts of data.
+- **Performance**: The system should work fast and be able to handle many tasks at the same time without slowing down.
-- **Cost**: The software should be affordable to operate.
+- **Cost**: The software should be affordable and not cost too much to run or maintain.
-- **Interoperability**: The software should work well with other systems.
+- **Interoperability**: The software should work well with other systems or devices, like being able to share data with other software.
-- **Flexibility**: The system should be easy to update and adapt to new requirements.
+- **Flexibility**: The system should be easy to update or adjust when new features or changes are needed.
-- **Disaster Recovery**: The system should have backups and a plan to recover from failures.
+- **Disaster Recovery**: The system should have a plan to recover data and continue working if something goes wrong, like a power failure or system crash.
-- **Accessibility**: The system should be easy to use for people with different needs.
+- **Accessibility**: The system should be easy to use for people with different needs, such as those with disabilities.

-### Requirement Categories (Simplified)
+### Requirement Categories:
 1. **Must Have**: Critical for the system to work.
 Without these, the software won’t function.
 2. **Should Have**: Important features that improve the software but aren’t essential.
 3. **Could Have**: Optional features that are nice to have but not necessary.